iankuria668/taskease-cli-orm-project/README.md

 ```

 - **cli.py**: Contains the main command-line interface logic where users can interact with the application.
+- **debug.py**: Contains functions and utilities to assist in debugging the application.
 - **helpers.py**: Provides helper functions used across the application, such as exit program functionality and other utilities.
 - **models/**: Directory containing Python modules defining data models (`user.py`, `task.py`, `category.py`).
 These modules handle database operations and object-relational mapping (ORM).